Temperature transformation recovering the compressible law of the wall for turbulent channel flow

 \subsubsection{Transformed temperature profile}

-The temperature profiles under the VD-type and SL-type transformations are shown in Fig.~\ref{fig:GV2024_VD_Tplus_yplus} and \ref{fig:GV2024_SL_Tplus_yplus}, along with those of \citet{Chen2022}, \citet{Huang2023} and \citet{Cheng2024b} for comparison.
+The temperature profiles under the VD-type and SL-type transformations are shown in Figs.~\ref{fig:GV2024_VD_Tplus_yplus} and \ref{fig:GV2024_SL_Tplus_yplus}, along with those of \citet{Chen2022}, \citet{Huang2023} and \citet{Cheng2024b} for comparison.
 Our transformation outperforms the others in both slope and magnitude.
-As the Reynolds number increases, transformations by \citet{Chen2022}, \citet{Huang2023} and \citet{Cheng2024b} yield improved results, suggesting that the log-law may be achieved at sufficiently high Reynolds numbers.
+As the Reynolds number increases, transformations by \citet{Chen2022}, \citet{Huang2023}, and \citet{Cheng2024b} yield improved results, suggesting that the log-law may be achieved at sufficiently high Reynolds numbers.
 In contrast, our transformations produce a logarithmic profile even at relatively low Reynolds numbers when \(l_m^P\) and \(l_m^E\) are applied.
 The linear model \(l_m^L\) achieves the log-law only at high Reynolds numbers.

-By accounting for density and viscosity variations, the SL-type transformation more effectively collapses the temperature profile in the viscous sublayer and buffer layer than the VD-type, thereby recovering the law of the wall for temperature.
-Analogous to velocity transformation, it is expected that the compressible temperature profiles can be mapped onto their incompressible counterparts.
-In our transformation, \(T^+_{SL}\) profiles using \(l_m^P\) show good agreement with the incompressible profile at comparable characteristic Reynolds numbers throughout the entire boundary layer, as demonstrated by the blue dotted line in Fig.~\ref{fig:GV2024_SL_Tplus_yplus} (d).
-The two cases with \(M_b = 1.57, Re^*_\tau = 965\) and \(M_b = 0.74, Re^*_\tau = 985\) have values of \(Re^*_\tau\) comparable to the \(Re_\tau \approx 1000\) of the incompressible DNS data.
+Since the VD-type transformation uses wall scaling, it cannot account for variations of fluid properties within the near-wall region.
+Consequently, as the Mach number increases, the discrepancies in the viscous sublayer and buffer layer increase correspondingly, as indicated by the arrows in Fig.~\ref{fig:GV2024_VD_Tplus_yplus}.
+In contrast, the SL-type transformation more effectively collapses the temperature profiles in the viscous sublayer and buffer layer by accounting for density and viscosity variations, thereby recovering the LoW.
+Analogous to velocity transformation, it is expected that the compressible temperature profiles can be mapped onto their incompressible counterparts using the SL-type transformation.
+To demonstrate this, the insets in Fig.~\ref{fig:GV2024_SL_Tplus_yplus} show the local relative percentage error, which is defined as:

+where \(T^+_{ref}\) represents the "incompressible" reference distribution.
+In principle, \(T^+_{ref}\) corresponds to the true incompressible temperature profile at the same \(Re^*_\tau\).
+However, due to limited availability of incompressible DNS data at the same \(Re^*_\tau\) considered in the present study, the analytical profile \(T^+_{IC}\) is employed as the reference.
+For the case employing \(l_m^E\), \(T^+_{ref}\) corresponds to \(T^+_{LoW}\), as indicated in Fig.~\ref{fig:GV2024_SL_Tplus_yplus}(d).

+The black dotted line in Fig.~\ref{fig:GV2024_SL_Tplus_yplus} (d) represents \(T^+_{IC}\) distribution corresponding to case GV2024-MCLx0p81.
+Our transformation using \(l_m^P\) agrees well with the incompressible profiles across the entire half-channel.
+The insets show \(\varepsilon\) over a wider range of flow conditions.
+Compared with the other three transformations, the present transformations exhibit relatively lower errors, especially in the outer layer.